mohamedahmed5580/Xperienced/README.md

 **Response:** (JSON)
 * "error": _if the specified category does not exist_
-* "requests" : a list of request request {"owner", "title", "description", "requestCategory", "budget", "datetime"}
+* "requests" : a list of request request {"owner", "title", "description", "requestCategory", "requestType", "budget", "datetime"}

 **Status Codes:** 400, 200